...but how do you know eloping will be right for you?

 Waterfall Elopement with a dog witness and Taft Point sunset

 I am proud to offer my clients a full 50-page location guide to help you choose from even more locations inside of Yosemite National Park for your elopement day.
-You're not limited to the list of ceremony locations the park provides here, unless you have more than 11 people present.
+You're not limited to the list of ceremony locations the park provides, unless you have more than 11 people present.

 ANSWEr